-- Reviews: Reviews contain a state-of-the-art review and summary of a specific subject relevant to ACI.
+- Research Articles: Research Articles contain original work based on original research or experimentation not previously published or under consideration by another journal.
+Research articles generally should not exceed 3,500 words. - Reviews: Reviews contain a state of the art review and summary of a specific subject relevant to ACI.
 Reviews may be solicited by the editorial board based on a perceived need for discussion of a specific topic.
-Review articles generally should not exceed 4,000 words. - State of the Art / Best Practice Paper: State of the Art / Best Practice Papers would be generally solicited contributions that describe the state of the art in a particular area of Clinical Informatics.
+Review articles generally should not exceed 4,000 words. - State of the Art / Best Practice Papers: State of the Art / Best Practice Papers would be generally solicited contributions that describe the state of the art in a particular area of Clinical Informatics.
 These papers will be based on published research and personal experience with the topic.
 They will be heavily geared towards lessons learned, best approaches, safety and quality considerations, and outcomes.
 These submissions are intended to serve as an evidence-based summary of current thinking and practice on an issue with the aim of providing individuals and organizations with a condensed, practical, highly applicable resource relating to an applied clinical informatics issue.
 They may also signal areas for future research.
 Systematic literature reviews are not required for this type of submission.
-State of the Art/Best Practice articles generally should not exceed 4,000 words. - Case reports: Case reports are intended to be an ACI equivalent to case reports in clinical medicine.
-However, the focus in case reports will be an information system.
-Case reports focus on cases of interest with the emphasis on "lessons learned".
-Case reports that focus on failures or successes and their analysis are preferred.
-Short case reports are preferred, and they should not exceed 2,000 words. - Letters to the Editor: Letters include short highlights of applied clinical informatics that are significant enough for dissemination in ACI.
+State of the Art/ Best Practice articles generally should not exceed 4,000 words. - Informatics Briefs: Informatics Briefs are intended to capture projects with an emphasis on descriptive evaluation and "lessons learned."
+They are a clinical Informatics Brief equivalent to case reports in clinical medicine.
+However, the focus of Informatics Briefs will be an information system with a detailed analysis of the system's failures or successes.
+Short informatics briefs are preferred, and they should not exceed 2,000 words. - Letters to the Editor: Letters include short highlights of applied clinical informatics that are significant enough for dissemination in ACI.
 Letters do not require keywords and summary and should not exceed 1,500 words.
-They should include no more than one table or figure, respectively. - Editorials: Editorials allow an expert to provide an opinion on a specific topic relevant to ACI.
+They should include no more than one table or figure, respectively.
+Letters to the editor also undergo a review process. - Invited Editorials: Editorials allow an expert to provide an opinion on a specific topic relevant to ACI.
 Editorials may be solicited by the editorial board based on a perceived need for discussion of a specific topic and should not exceed 1,500 words.
-They are not required to have an abstract, multiple-choice questions, a conflict of interest section, a human subjects protection section, or a clinical relevance section.
+They are not required to have an abstract, multiple choice questions, a conflict of interest section, a human subjects protection section, or a clinical relevance section.